ricaun/Radioenge-Module/README.md

 The [STM32Cube MCU Packages](https://www.st.com/en/embedded-software/stm32cube-mcu-packages.html) does not have the exactly mcu (stm32l071cz), but is possible to use some similar to make works.

-You can use the stm32l073, the pinout is realy similar and should work like a charm.
+You can use the `stm32l073`, the pinout is really similar and should work like a charm.

-Select the board "Nucleo-64" and board part number "Nucleo L073RZ".
-You need to change the upload method to "STM32CubeProgrammer (SWD)".
+Select the board `Nucleo-64` and board part number `Nucleo L073RZ`.
+You need to change the upload method to `STM32CubeProgrammer (SWD)`.

 Now is possible to burn some blick example.